- Travel Home

 You won’t have to stand next to teenagers chucking their beer around either -- the comfortable 25,000-partier capacity means there’s plenty of room to breathe, and the idyllic forest and lakes make for a quick escape if it’s getting too loud for your delicate head.

-Once you’ve finished watching The Cranberries and Plan B, go for a hike, swim, yoga session or a row (we kid you not).
+Once you’ve finished watching Arctic Monkeys and Iggy & the Stooges, go for a hike, swim, yoga session or a row (we kid you not).

 Festival Au Bord De l'Eau, Sierre, Switzerland